Xcalar Quick Installation Guide

 Running the Xcalar GUI installer on the installation host

 This section describes the procedures for running the Xcalar GUI installer.

-The following tasks can be run by any user on the installation host who can run SUDO commands.
+The following tasks can be run by any user on the installation host.

 To run the Xcalar GUI installer on the Installation host: